My grandmother and her family

 I got in the mail today from my mother a handful of pictures of my grandmother.
 I don’t know anyone in the pictures other than her.
 I can speculate about the others.
 I knew she had a brother she visited regularly in California.
-I knew she had another brother who died, in “the war” perhaps.
+I knew she had another brother who died, in “the war.”
+We are to remember him on Memorial Day.
+(Remember Uncle Jerry.)
 Not sure.
 I know my mother called her grandmother “Grandma Baba,” a Jewish tradition.
 I know they were Polish immigrants, but I don’t know what generation.
 Once, I interviewed my grandmother to learn about this history, but she was old and forgetful and she slipped in and out of the narrative incoherently.
 I know my grandmother’s maiden name was Safir.
 That is all I know.

 Some people are obsessed with genealogy.
 I am not, not really.
 But at least I have this picture.
 It is something.